qkmaxware/Qlib/doc/runtime/01-summary.md

 Gate application is written as a gate's name followed by the qubits that the gate is to operate on.
 The qubits are identified by the name of the variable followed by an integer indicating the qubit index in the register.
 The indexes start at 0 and end at register.size - 1;
 ```
 q0          - quantum register 'q', qubit 0
-q1          - quantum register '1', qubit 1
+q1          - quantum register 'q', qubit 1
 ```
 All of the gates that are defined in Qlib - Core can be used.
-These gates are defined follows, where the QAS Name is the name is used as the first argument in the gate application statement.
+These gates are defined as follows, where the QAS Name is the name is used as the first argument in the gate application statement.
 | Operator | QAS Name | Qlib Alias | Number of Qubits |
 |---|---|---|---|
 |  Identity | i | gates::I | 1 |